pramod096/Proposal-4B/Proposal.md

 #### Sprint 2.
 Design presentation(Oct 4<sup>th</sup> 2021 - Oct 15<sup>th</sup> 2021)

-* A new design concept will be presented as per your sketches, using Front-end Frameworks as Vue.js and Bootstrap.
+* A new design concept of the home page and a page to list all locations, will be presented as per your sketches, using Front-end Frameworks as Vue.js and Bootstrap.
 Naturally there will be a common theme but we try to think outside the box and come up with something that isn't obvious.
 This is often where the best ideas come from.

 * We'll go through this design and decide which direction to take and any adjustments.